shadowknight55/-University-Greenfield-case/BC Univerity/README.md

 # University Greenfield Project

 ## Description
 This project is a web application for managing student registrations, courses, and account balances.
-It allows students to register, log in, and manage their accounts, including adding money to their balances and purchasing items from a school store.
+It allows students to register, log in, and manage their accounts, as well as purchase items from the school store.

+## Features
+- User authentication (login and registration)
+- View and manage account balance
+- Purchase items from the school store
+- Course calendar display
+- Responsive design using Bootstrap

-## Installation Instructions
+## Installation
 1. Clone the repository:
    ```bash
    git clone https://github.com/yourusername/university-greenfield.git